Core Idea

 TOGAF Framework

 TOGAF is an enterprise architecture framework developed by The Open Group, first released in 1995 based on the U.S. Department of Defense’s TAFIM model.
-It has become the dominant enterprise architecture framework, adopted by 80% of Global 50 companies and 60% of Fortune 500 companies as of 2016.
+Adopted by 80% of Global 50 companies and 60% of Fortune 500 companies as of 2016, it is the dominant enterprise architecture framework.

-Unlike modeling languages that define notation and visual representation, TOGAF is a methodology framework that provides a structured process for developing and managing enterprise architectures.
-It answers the question “how do we build enterprise architecture?” rather than “how do we visualize it?”
+Unlike modeling languages that define notation, TOGAF is a methodology framework answering “how do we build enterprise architecture?” rather than “how do we visualize it?”

-The core of TOGAF is the Architecture Development Method (ADM), a cyclic, iterative process consisting of 9+1 phases that guide organizations through the complete architecture lifecycle.
-The ADM operates at multiple levels of iteration: across the entire process, between individual phases, and within each phase.
-This flexibility allows organizations to customize the framework to their specific context and maturity level.
+The core is the Architecture Development Method (ADM)—a cyclic, iterative process of 9+1 phases guiding organizations through the complete architecture lifecycle.
+It operates at multiple levels of iteration: across the entire process, between phases, and within each phase, allowing organizations to customize to their maturity level.

 • Business Architecture — organizational structure and business processes